 An ounce of prevention is worth a pound of cure, so rather than waiting for employees to quit unexpectedly, find ways to stop turnover before it starts.
 Below are some of the most common reasons employees leave their jobs – and what you can do to turn them around.

 1. No opportunities for advancement.
 Nobody wants to feel stuck in a dead-end job, so it’s not surprising that many employees start looking for new opportunities if they don’t see any chance to advance at their current companies.
 That’s especially common at small businesses, where there are often fewer opportunities for upward mobility.
 But that doesn’t mean you can’t help employees create a satisfying career path that meets their goals.
 (Get more tips for creating a career path for your small business.)

-- They have no work-life balance.
+2. Poor work-life balance.
 Not only does helping employees achieve a healthy work-life balance help them, it’s good for business.
-Ask your employees what you can do to ease their schedules and see if you can arrange to let them work from home a few times a month or create more flexible schedules.
+Be sure to encourage your employees to use their vacation days.
+You may also consider offering more flexible schedules or arranging a more accommodating work-from-home policy.
 (Learn more ways to help employees achieve work-life balance.)

 3. Burning out.
 Employee burnout is all too common in workplaces where workers are constantly challenged to “do more with less.”
 When push comes to shove, employees may start to look elsewhere for a less stressful environment.
 Luckily, burnout can be prevented – and even reversed – by identifying the root causes and making reasonable changes to management practices.